- Trust Marketing Platform

 Respond to your customers directly through your GMB page under the “Reviews” tab.

-A simple third-party solution will pull in your review data and allow you to respond to reviews from multiple sites in one feed.
+A simple third-party Google review service will pull in your review data and allow you to respond to reviews from multiple sites in one feed.
 These tools generally offer the ability to access templated responses to help speed up your response time.

 Bespoke review management services, such as Widewail and Reputation.com, employ a team of expert writers to respond on behalf of clients.
 Here at Widewail, for example, we work with your team directly on negative reviews, ensuring we have the appropriate context for each situation.
 Each managed service will operate slightly differently.